Mukhammedali22/MCMPHYSPROCESS-Spring-2024/README.md

 ## Course Content

-This course, titled **"Fundamentals of Mathematical and Computer Modeling of Natural Physical Processes"**,  is offered by KBTU University and primarily focuses on solving various types of equations, including:
+This course, titled **"Fundamentals of Mathematical and Computer Modeling of Natural Physical Processes"**,  is offered by Kazakh-British Technical University (KBTU) and primarily focuses on solving various types of equations, including:

 - **1D, 2D, and 3D Heat Equations**
 - **1D, 2D, and 3D Laplace Equations**